WHAT TO EXPECT AT YOUR EYE EXAM IN EDMONTON

-If you’re new to us, the first step is to see an eye doctor.
+If you’re new to us for your eye exam, the first step is to see an eye doctor.
 Our fully trained staff and Optometrists will evaluate your eyes by doing some common assessments.
-Once the tests have been thoroughly conducted one of our staff members will further assist you in finding the best fitted eye glasses or contact lenses.
+Once the tests have been thoroughly conducted one of our staff members will further assist you in finding the best fitted eye wear in Edmonton.

 SERVICES IN THE DOCTOR'S OFFICE

-You'll get the most innovative services right on site.
+From our Eye Clinic in Edmonton, you'll get the most innovative services right on site.
 Eye Care Solutions was first to offer this level of advanced technology and it still sets us apart.
-With the latest patient-friendly tools, and state-of-the-art services, you'll get the expert vision care you deserve from a doctor you can trust.
+With the latest patient-friendly tools, and state-of-the-art services, you'll get the expert vision care you deserve from an eye doctor you can trust.

 6 MONTHS - AGE 3

-The eye doctor will conduct a physical exam of the eyes and also do vision screenings using eye chart tests, pictures, and letters, which tests the child's visual acuity, or ability to see form and detail of objects.
-Correcting poor visual acuity is very important in a child's sight development.
+Our ophthalmologist will conduct a physical Eye Exam and also do vision care and screening using eye chart tests, pictures, and letters, which tests the child's visual acuity, or ability to see form and detail of objects.
+Eye care is Correcting poor visual acuity is very important in a child's sight development in Edmonton.

 For adults, a regular eye exam is an important part of maintaining your overall health and making your vision last a lifetime.
 Without an eye exam, critical health issues can be overlooked until it’s too late.